hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 See the link below for other MiniShell commands.
 - [MiniShell command tree](/xgs/ont-fs-XGS-ONU-25-20NI-cli)

 ## Transferring files to the stick
-stick's busybox (Linux shell) supports netcast and tftp, which allow  to send and receive files.
+Stick's busybox (Linux shell) supports netcat and TFTP, which allow to send and receive files:
 ```
 # tar cf - localfile | nc remotehost-ip 10000
 ```